The week’s task — three SACAs.

 Five lines.
 What AI is for.
 What it never replaces.

 Captains build guardrails before they touch the throttle.
-Today is the smallest, hardest, most important task of Week 1: define what AI is for in your life — and what it is not for.
+Today is the smallest, hardest, most important SACA of Week 1: define what AI is for in your life — and what it is not for.

 Action checklist